 One thing I learned from my friend was to add the garlic at the close of the sautéing process; she said this keeps it from burning.
-I was adding it as I was cooking the meat before this.
+I was adding it before this, as I was cooking the meat.
 My friend’s ingenious tongue could taste the burnt garlic; thus, she suggested that I add it at the very end, which is how I had cooked with this herb since.

-My sister employs another method: she roasts lots of whole peeled cloves on a cookie sheet, in a preheated 300 degree oven, for at least an hour (or until golden brown).
-She stores this in the refrigerator, adding about three tablespoons-or to taste-per four-serving dish while it is cooking; only cook briefly, however, if dish is dry.
+My sister employs an even more advanced method: she roasts lots of whole peeled cloves on a cookie sheet, in a preheated 300 degree oven, for at least an hour (or until golden brown).
+She stores this in the refrigerator, adding about three tablespoons per four-serving dish, while the dish is cooking-only cook briefly, however, if dish is dry.